amaarora/amaarora.github.io/_posts/2021-07-26-annotateddetr.md

     ])
 ```

-This is using [torchvision.transforms](https://pytorch.org/vision/stable/transforms.html).
+This is using `torchvision.transforms`.
 From the paper:

 We use scale augmentation, resizing the input images such that the shortest side is at least 480 and at most 800 pixels while the longest at most 1333.
 To help learning global relationships through the self-attention of the encoder, we also apply random crop augmentations during training, improving the performance by approximately 1 AP.
 Specifically, a train image is cropped with probability 0.5 to a random rectangular patch which is then resized again to 800-1333.

 This can be confirmed based on the train transforms above in code.
 Therefore, the final output from `CocoDetection` dataset is an `img` tensor and a `target` Dict.

 ### Custom collate function
 Next, the DETR architecture uses a custom collate function before the outputs from `CocoDetection` class are fed to the model.
-This is because each image is still of a different size and has not been converted to a `tensor` yet.
+This is because each image is still of a different size.
 As we already know, the input images are batched together, applying $0$-padding adequately to ensure they all have the same dimensions $(H_0,W_0)$ as the largest image of the batch.

 This is how the collate function looks like: